MarkSian/AniGate-BE/README.md

 - password: Typed as string, is mandatory, minimum lenght is 8 characters, maximum length is 75 characters if you're about that.
 - the timestamps option tells Mongoose to automatically add the createdAt and updatedAt fields to each document, which assists in tracking for when users are created or updated.

+- Hash Password Before Saving The User
+- userSchema.pre<IUser>('save', async function (next) {
+    if (!this.isModified('password')) {
+        return next();
+    }
+    this.password = await bcrypt.hash(this.password, 10);
+    next();
+})
+- This function checks if the password field has been modified using this.isModified('password).
+If the password has not changed, it will use next() to continue the next operation of the function and does not re-hash the password.
+- However, if the password has been modified, which in this case is only upon creating a new user, it will then hash the password.
+- It will use bcrypt.hash to hash the password (this.password) with 10 salt rounds. nect(); will then be called to proceed to save the document.

 - const User = mongoose.model<IUser>('User', userSchema);
 - This creates a model used by Mongoose based upon the structure set by userSchema and bound by the type checking set by the interface of IUser.
 - A model is a class that provides an interface to interact with a specified MongoDB collection (Users in this case).